UPCnet/genweb.scholarship/README.rst

 ====================
-genweb.beques
+genweb.scholarship
 ====================

-Manage beques for genweb sites
+Manage scholarship for genweb sites

 How it works
 ============